LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.377.0
+*Released*: 10 October 2023
+- Issue 48814: Counts in tabs don't always have commas
+- Issue 48818: Update BarTender Label configuration to not use toggle selector

 ### version 2.376.0
 *Released*: 9 October 2023
 * Issue 48287: Improve behavior for Picklist buttons